 I’m a non-religious person and was completely accepted for that throughout my time in Dubai.
-When in taxis, stores and strolling around the streets, all of the people I encountered were open to discussing their beliefs, talking about their culture and having kind and friendly conversation about my backgrounds too.
+When in taxis, stores and strolling around the streets, all of the people I encountered were open to discussing their beliefs, talking about their culture and having kind and friendly conversations about my background too.

-I left the city – and the country for that matter – without a complaint in the world.
-I had nothing but admiration and praise for such a diverse, cultural and fascinating Middle Eastern city, but now that I look at it in a different view, there is something I can’t help but fail to understand.
+I left the city ⏤ and the country for that matter ⏤ without a complaint in the world.
+I had nothing but admiration and praise for such a diverse, cultural and fascinating Middle Eastern city, but now that I look at it from a different view, there is something I can’t help but fail to understand.

-It’s so disheartening that such a large portion of the world’s population continue to show complete hatred and bigotry towards this religion in its entirety, yet, the most prestigious Muslim country in the world has made it to #4 on the list of most visited cities – Tell me, where is the logic in that?
+It’s so disheartening that such a large portion of the world’s population continues to show complete hatred and bigotry towards this religion in its entirety, yet, the most prestigious Muslim country in the world has made it to #4 on the list of most visited cities.
+Tell me, where is the logic in that?

 It’s evident that we are far too quick to jump on an entire group of people due to the few who have extremist views, acts and intentions.
 I think many see this as the easiest option in order to remove the chaos we are frequently seeing in the world, but that is so far from the truth.

-Why is it that we only fear Muslims that live in impoverished countries?
-If we really need to remove all Muslim people from our westernised countries in the favour of our safety, what about Dubai?
+Why is it that we only fear Muslims that live in the Global South?
+If people think we need to remove all Muslim people from our westernised countries in favour of our safety, what about Dubai?
 Why is it that the ‘westernised world’ will travel to Dubai so frequently without any angst at all?
 Why is it that we are so quick to display fear of this entire religion, but only when they’re not providing us with a beautiful holiday destination?